 Santos is not being proactive in its monitoring and/or not being honest in its reporting of incidents.
 Either way this is a poor way for a reputable company to operate.

 More than 20 occurrences of spills, leakages and failures are known to date, many of which happened long after Santos purchased the field from Eastern Star Gas (ESG).

 In mid-2011 a large spill (not reported at the time) of alleged produced water from the Bibblewindi facility decimated approximately two hectares of vegetation.
 Santos declared that “the spill was only 10,000 litres of water, some of which was recovered” which would equate to two cups of water per square metre.
 Obviously far more water than this was spilt as significant pH changes were measured (and reported by Santos’ consultant CH2M Hill) 277 metres from the spill site, to the depth of measurement (pH 10.0, 8.5 and 8.2 at depths of 0-50, 50-150 and 500-600 mm respectively, compared to a background level of 5.6).

 The response by Santos destroyed its credibility in the eyes of the community and was highly disappointing for shareholders.
-All vegetation in the area has remained dead for the past 5 years, resulting in further ridicule of Santos’ response.

 In 2012, the NSW EPA issued Santos with fines for 2 separate discharges into a local waterway of polluted wastewater from CSG activities at Bibblewindi by ESG in 2010.

 Then, despite being formally warned by the EPA for a water discharge incident in 2011, in 2013 Santos itself was fined for a pollution incident which involved a leak from a CSG wastewater storage pond.